henrikwessing/34334_old/README.md

-# !!!
-PLEASE REFER TO THE MOST RECENT UPDATED INSTALLATION INSTRUCTIONS [HERE](https://github.com/w4sp-book/w4sp-lab/wiki/Lab-Installation)  !!!!

-This is the lab environment for the Wireshark for Security Professionals book.
-The lab is built on top of Docker and Kali Linux and provides a realistic network with numerous services useful for learning security fundamentals with Wireshark.

-Both Kali and the w4sp-lab are moving targets and are subject to change.
-Always refer to the [wiki](https://github.com/w4sp-book/w4sp-lab/wiki) for the most recent information regarding working with the lab.

-## Note for Kali 2020, Ubuntu18.04, Ubuntu 20.04
+This is a lab environment for security exercises.
+The lab is heavily inspired by the w4sp lab yet reconfigured a lot and translated to Danish

+The lab is build on a Kali distribution and uses a number of docker images for firewall, IDS etc.